aws-observability/aws-rum-web/docs/cdn_troubleshooting.md

 }
 ```

+---
+## AWS token vending (Cognito or STS) fails

+The CloudWatch RUM web client has a default authorization mechanism that uses a
+a token vended by an unauthenticated Cognito identity to retrieve temporary AWS
+credentials from STS.

+### Cognito is not authorized to assume IAM role

+If the STS `AssumeRoleWithWebIdentity` operation fails, the Cognito identity may
-Verify the IAM role has the following trust relationship:
+not have permission to assume the IAM role.
+Verify the IAM role has the
+following trust relationship:

 ```json
 {